SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Piloting (Mechanical)

-See the“Movement” (speciﬁcally the“Vehicles and Aerial Characters” section) and “Space Travel” chapters for details on using this skill.
+See the"Movement" (speciﬁcally the"Vehicles and Aerial Characters" section) and "Space Travel" chapters for details on using this skill.

 Riding (Agility)